-In the homogeneous setting all nodes hold the same model, i.e. \(\theta_0 = \theta_1...\theta_m\), during all iterations.
-By taking advantage of each model being the same, benign models can run incoming completions through the model in a single forward pass and use the log-probabilities to check if each token could have come from the model and the given generation strategy.
+In the homogeneous setting, all nodes hold the same model during all iterations.
+By taking advantage of each model being the same, benign models can run incoming completions in a single forward pass and use the logits (log-probabilities) to check if each token could have come from the model and the given generation strategy.
 Since in our experiments we use top-k at $k=50$ and top-p at $p=1.0$ during generation, models must make sure that each token is within the top 50.

 We report the success of this defense in Fig.~\ref{fig:mainresults} (in \tcbox[on line,boxsep=0pt,left=4pt,right=4pt,top=8pt,bottom=0pt,colframe=white,colback=orange_cust]{} Logit defense).
 We can observe that this rather cheap defense is sufficient to deal with the \httt and \code attacks.
 However, as expected, it provides no benefits against the \dos attack, since the attack also uses the trained model to generate the malicious completions.
 Also, it does not prevent the \twotwofive attack.
 Our intuition is that the models can, within some reasonable probability, generate "5" as a completion to the sequence "2+2=".
 Thus, the token of "5" falls within the top-k generation, further reinforcing its probability.
-The successful attacks can be further mitigated by using Reproducible Operations \cite{verde} and sharing the generation seed of each model.
-Implementing reproducible operations is outside the scope of this paper, but we hope the following reasoning suffices for the reader to understand the success of such a defense: When bitwise reproducible operations are employed, the generation seed is publicly known, and all models are the same, then another node in the system can validate the generation perfectly, ensuring that no deviated completions are accepted.
+The successful attacks can be further mitigated by using Reproducible Operations~\citep{verde} and sharing the generation seed of each model.
+Implementing reproducible operations is outside the scope of this paper, yet the following reasoning is sufficient to understand the success of such a defense: When bitwise reproducible operations are employed, the generation seed is publicly known, and all models are the same, then another node in the system can validate the generation perfectly, ensuring that no deviated completions are accepted.